EvotecIT/PSWriteHTML/readme.md

 - 0.0.100 - Unreleased
   - **Library updates**
     - Update to `Apex Charts` from 3.20.0 to 3.20.1
+  - **Updates**
+    - [x] Fix long lasting issue with loading `FontIcons` in diagrams.
+Should be visible now.
+    - [x] Support for nested hashtables `ConvertTo-CascadingStyleSheets`
+    - [x] Fix/workaround for IE11 issue with section not showing any data, broken in 0.0.99
 - 0.0.99 - 2020.09.07
   - **Notes**
     - [x] `UTF8` will be set by default for `HTML`. `Email` will pick content encoding from `HTML`